magma-labs/magma-chat/README.md

-# README
+# MagmaChat

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+MagmaLabs presents the best ChatGPT-style interface for GPT, written in Rails 7 with CableReady and StimulusReflex!
+## Setup

+Make sure you have `OPENAI_ACCESS_TOKEN` environment variable set.
+(Developers, use a `.env` file in the root of the project.)

-* Ruby version
+* Ruby 3.2.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Requires Postgres and Redis to be running

-* How to run the test suite
+* Run `rails db:setup` to create the database

-* Services (job queues, cache servers, search engines, etc.)
+* At the moment there are no tests

+* At the moment there are no other services

-* Deployment instructions
+* TODO: Dockerize!

-* ...
+* TODO: License